Graduate Application Information and FAQs

 Your offer of admission is good for one term only.
 Read the pink “Statement of Standing on Admission” form carefully.
 If it says “Fall 2026,” you must start in September 2026.

-It takes some time to get used to Canada, find a place to live, and so on.
-It is often better to delay until the following academic year than to arrive late.
+It takes some time to get used to Canada and find a place to live etc. therefore, it is often better to delay your admission until the following academic year than to arrive late.
 We strongly discourage students from missing any classes at the beginning of the term due to delays in arriving in Ottawa.

 Frequently Asked Questions – Current Graduate Students